Backelite/MaryPopin/README.md

 =========

 ## Changes
+v 1.3.1
+* Fixed an issue with default alignment option

 v 1.3
 * Added on option to have a blurry background view
 * Added an option to change popin alignment in parent (thanks to @leverdeterre)